 However, you don’t want to add bad data to your other apps, so clean this up before you start syncing.
 A good data cleaning session hunts down and removes duplicate contacts, contacts that have opted out from communication, or old email addresses that show up as bounces when you contact them.
 Many SaaS apps offer data cleaning features to simplify this for you.

-An iPaaS like PieSync offers ‘if-this-then-that’ or IF/THEN conditional rules to determine when and how the data is synced between your apps.
+An integration solution like Operations Hub offers filters to determine when and how the data is synced between your apps.

 For example, a sample sync could be: IF a new lead joins my CRM and has the property “Opted into communication”, THEN sync it to my email marketing app and add the tag “lead”.